alexandre-xavier/German-A1.1/CEFR/Self-assessment-grid-for-A1-level.md

 ## Writing

-- I can write a short, simple postcard, for example sending holiday greetings
+- I can write a short, simple postcard, for example sending holiday greetings.
 - I can fill in forms with personal details, for example entering my name, nationality and address on a hotel registration form.